© Nikolaj Lund

 Malte Arkona

-In his versatile projects, Malte works with the "who's who" of the classical music industry, including collaborations with top-class soloists* and conductors such as Andris Nelsons, Michael Sanderling, Lars Vogt, Barbara Hannigan, Sebastian Weigle, Christian Tetzlaff, Daniel Hope, Joana Mallwitz, Patrick Hahn, Edgar Moreau, Claire Huangci, Javier Perianes, Tanja Tetzlaff and Andrew Manze.
+In his versatile projects, Malte Arkona works with the "who's who" of the classical music industry, such as Andris Nelsons, Igor Levit, Simone Young, Cristian Mӑcelaru, Barbara Hannigan, Christian Tetzlaff, Daniel Hope, Joana Mallwitz, Patrick Hahn, Edgar Moreau, Claire Huangci, Tanja Tetzlaff, and Andrew Manze.

-In addition to developing new concert concepts for classical music, Malte also directed for the first time in 2021, both in a music video of the Philharmonic Chamber Orchestra Dresden and in several clips of the Dresden Philharmonic Orchestra.
-His podcast "MPhil mit Malte" in collaboration with the Munich Philharmonic Orchestra also got off to a successful start this year.
+In addition to developing new concert concepts for classical music, Malte Arkona also directed for the first time in 2021, both in a music video of the Dresden Philharmonic Chamber Orchestra and in several clips of the Dresden Philharmonic.
+In the 2023/24 season, this activity was also extended as an accompanying project to international concert tours of the Dresden Philharmonic.
+His podcast "MPhil with Malte" in collaboration with the Munich Philharmonic was also successfully launched in 2021.

 concerts featuring Malte Arkona